-We live first and foremost as a parish, committed to our mission of sharing Christ’s love with our friends, neighbors, and local community.
+We live first and foremost as a parish, committed to our mission of

 St. Dunstan’s beginnings evolved from worship services conducted by The Reverend Douglas W. Hutchings for a small group of Champions area residents on the patio of one of their homes in September, 1966.
 As a result, on February 12, 1968, 51 Episcopalians formally petitioned The Right Rev’d J. Milton Richardson, Bishop of Texas, to establish a mission to serve the Champions area.
 The 119th Council of the Diocese of Texas accepted the petition and the mission was formally organized as St. Dunstan’s Episcopal Church.
 The Rev’d Douglas W. Hutchings was named Vicar.